luoxz-ai/osm-research.cpp/README.md

 # osm-research.cpp
-Library of importing, loading and analyzing Open Street Map data with C++.
+Framework to import, load and analyze Open Street Map data with C++.

 ## How to use